aglover/3886OS/README.md

 It turns out that the words in the ingredients field are tokenized _as is_.
 Hence, a search for "lemons" works while "lemon" doesn't.
 Note: there are various mechanisms for searching, and a search on "lemon*"" should have returned a result.

 When a document is added into an Elasticsearch index, its fields are analyzed and converted into tokens.
 When you execute a search against an index, you search against those tokens.
-How ElasticSearch tokenizes a document is configurable.
+How Elasticsearch tokenizes a document is configurable.

-There are different ElasticSearch analyzers available -- from language analyzers that allow you to support non-English language searches to the snowball analyzer, which converts a word into its root (or stem and that process of creating a stem from a word is called stemming), yielding a simpler token.
+There are different Elasticsearch analyzers available -- from language analyzers that allow you to support non-English language searches to the snowball analyzer, which converts a word into its root (or stem and that process of creating a stem from a word is called stemming), yielding a simpler token.
 For example, a snowball of "lemons" would be "lemon".
 Or if the words "knocks" and "knocking" were in a snowball analyzed document, both terms would have "knock" as a stem.

 Take a look at the document in the `mappings` directory.
 You should see a JSON document like so: